Illustration showing how to write the best cold email that gets opened and answered.

 Signature

-Clean, minimal info: Name, title, company, one contact method, calendar link.
+Clean, minimal info: name, title, company, one contact method, calendar link.

 Missing signature or excessive contact options, quotes, and images.